alukosdev/ccsp/guidance/owasp-top-10.md

 - Check for commas and apostrophes.
 - Check grammar and spelling/consistency formatting.
 - Consistency of page code formatting.
+- Using hashtags in tabs such as we did in SSRF doesn't look good.
 !!!

 :::banner